 4. Use videos to bring products to life

-Many people are visual learners, so it is vital to use videos, infographics, and animations since they make the concepts easy to understand.
+Many people are visual learners, so using videos, infographics, and animations is vital since they make the concepts easy to understand.
 For example, suppose you are showcasing how different cells work together in a body to fight disease.
 In that case, you could create an infographic that shows how these specific cells respond to various conditions.